DIY Nautical Rope Mirror

 I couldn’t find a smaller twine/rope like Ballard Design had on theirs (that was the same color as my larger rope) and decided to do the white instead.

-I love the contrast so it actually worked out very well! :)
+The contrast is kind of fun so it actually worked out very well!

 I just wrapped it around a few times and then finished gluing everything down into place.